jubayer0175/IoT-device-authentication-scheme/README.md

  * Date:  4/9/2019

 ##### Running
-A simple power-up method and hamming distance is used to generate SRAM device signatures.
+A simple power-up method and hamming distance are used to generate SRAM device signatures.
 The signature is employed in a secure authentication protocol:

 ![Tux, protocol](https://www.mdpi.com/cryptography/cryptography-04-00008/article_deploy/html/images/cryptography-04-00008-g002.png)
 I used Arduino (mega) as ED and Pi as a gateway.
 During enrollment, one Arduino is used to control the power of DUT (another Arduino).
 DUT would need a few codes to complete the process.
 Load `Power_control.ino` in the power control Arduino.
 Run this `ID_automate_v_0.1.py` and this will tell which `.ino` needs to be loaded in the DUT.
 Note that you will need some circuit that can support power-on of function in DUT.
 I did not have much time to design a PCB, so I went with a simple relay to do that.
 A relay connected with power control Arduino and the relay controls the power of the DUT.